hartonoosu/Final_Cybella/README.md

 # Backend = Speech Emotion Detection (Voice)

-Please follow the `README.md` inside the `speech-emotion-detection` directory for the full installation instruction.
+Please follow the `INSTALL_BACKEND.md` for the full installation instruction.

 ## Steps to Run the Backend